 Residential Services through local Disabilities and Special Needs (DSN) Boards and other private providers

-- A variety of residential settings which offer varying levels of supervision and supports to meet the needs of each individual.
+- A variety of residential settings which offer varying levels of supervision and support to meet the needs of each individual.

-Services and supports for people with autism may be funded through the Intellectual Disability/Related Disabilities (ID/RD) Waiver, Community Support (CS) Waiver, the Medicaid State Plan, and/or Individual and Family Support Funding.
+Services and support for people with autism may be funded through the Intellectual Disability/Related Disabilities (ID/RD) Waiver, Community Support (CS) Waiver, Medicaid State Plan, and/or Individual and Family Support Funding.